-The Racial Justice Institute is a groundbreaking national leadership program, grounded in a commitment to race-equity as an integral and essential part of anti-poverty advocacy.
-Following seven months of intensive training, Racial Justice Institute fellows join a network of nearly 300 advocates working on race equity issues across the country.
+The Racial Justice Institute is a groundbreaking national leadership program, centered in a commitment to race equity as an integral and essential part of anti-poverty advocacy.
+Following seven months of intensive training, Racial Justice Institute fellows join a network of over 408 advocates working on race equity issues across the country.

 Although the pathway to organizational change can be challenging, groundwork can lay a helpful footing.

 How Washington State Advocates Navigated Early Days of COVID-19 to Uplift and Partner with Communities